 Volunteers with AOA Badges Urgently Needed

 Help PCAM Comply with TSA Security Regulations

-The Transportation Safety Administration, part of the Department of Homeland Security, has now mandated that a PCAM member with an AOA badge must be out on our field during open hours when the general public is on our field.
+The Transportation Safety Administration, part of the Department of Homeland Security, has now mandated that a PCAM member with an AOA badge must be out on our field during open hours whenever customers are present on the field.

-IF WE ARE UNABLE TO ABIDE BY THESE RULES OR IF WE FAIL TO HAVE SUCH A PERSON ON SITE, THEY COULD CLOSE US DOWN.
+IF WE ARE UNABLE TO ABIDE BY THESE RULES OR IF WE FAIL TO HAVE A PATROL PERSON ON SITE, THEY COULD CLOSE US DOWN.

 We are asking members who hold AOA badges to volunteer for a two-hour shift during normal Museum hours especially Saturdays and Sundays, to help us meet these stringent new security requirements and keep our doors open.
 The Museum is on airport property, and is subject to an ever-growing body of security regulations.

 We are looking at three two-hour shifts on Tuesdays, Thursdays, Saturdays, and Sundays.
 Time slots are 10:00-12:00, 12:00 - 2:00 and 2:00 to 4:00.

 - Entering your name on the sign-up sheet in the break room at the Museum.

 We urgently need coverage for Saturdays and Sundays.
 If you have an AOA badge, please consider volunteering for this critically important job - especially on Saturdays and Sundays because we have fewer volunteers present on those days.
 You'll need to be outside with a clear view of our north fence line when customers are on the field.